UCL-CCS/PEQAD/README.md

-# PyTorch Implementation of Quantum SVDD
+# PyTorch Implementation of Quantum SVDD (Parameter-Efficient Quantum Anomaly Detection Method)
 This repository provides a [PyTorch](https://pytorch.org/) implementation of the *Quantum SVDD* method presented in our 2024 paper ”A Parameter-Efficient Quantum Anomaly Detection Method on a Superconducting Quantum Processor”.